alexei-matveev/hello-argocd/README.md

 available  "default"  Project  by  changing the  invalid  URL  in  the [example](hello-argocd.yaml) and deploy it:

+    $ kubectl apply -f hello-argocd/namespace.yaml
     $ kubectl apply -f hello-argocd.yaml

+ArgoCD will not  create namespaces to the  apps, you need to  do it on your own.

 The    problem   with    unicode    can   be    indeed   fixed    with ``kustomize.buildOptions: --enable_kyaml=false``  as an  additional or